taimoor-aslam/Double-Ended-Queue-with-Double-Link-List/README.txt

-This is the complete implementation of Double Ended Queue (Array Based) using object oriented approach in C++.
+This is the complete implementation of Double Ended Queue (using double link list) using object oriented approach in C++.
 It includes the following functionalities.

 (1) Insertion from the rear of Queue